rkumar/zfm/README.md

 If you wish to change the sort order of your listing, try MENU-s.
 To filter your listings to only files/dirs/links, recent files etc, try MENU-F.

-There are some interfaces to ack ag for viewing files containing some text.
+There are some interfaces to ack and ag for viewing files containing some text.
 MENU-f and MENu-r give you the option to ack for this dir or recursively.
 File names can then be selected for viewing.

+To search for a file in the current heirarchy, press "/"  and enter a pattern.
+You will see filename containing that pattern and can select one or more for viewing or running a command on.

+To toggle various modes, use the TOGGLE_KEY (default =)  you can switch to "all files", "match from start of filename", "ignore case match", "approximate match" and various others.

 ###Edge Cases:###